 The basic principles of induction heating have been applied to manufacturing since the 1920s, but its uses in kitchens — and campgrounds — have been much more recent.
 If you’re staying in a cabin equipped with electricity, induction cooktops are perfect for whipping up a quick meal that the whole family will love without the need for firewood, charcoal, or butane.
 Here are just a few healthy and unique recipes for induction cooktops that are perfect for camping.

 Camping undoubtedly requires high energy levels, which means you’ll have to prioritize protein throughout your trip.
 Chicken Marsala is a simple dish that takes under half an hour to cook, but it’s filled with the protein to keep you energized all day and a flavor profile that’s incredibly savory and almost impossible not to enjoy.
 In addition to four boneless and skinless chicken breast halves, you’ll just need a few basic ingredients, including flour, butter, olive oil, fresh mushrooms, marsala wine, and salt and pepper.
+This recipe goes really great with salsa as well.

 This recipe also calls for dried basil, but fresh basil makes a wonderful substitution as well.
 Keep in mind that fresh basil is very sensitive to low temperatures and may turn dark brown or black within a short time of exposure to temperatures 32 degrees or lower.
 When using fresh basil instead of dried, it’s recommended to use two to three times the amount to achieve the same potency.
 This recipe calls for half a teaspoon of dried leaf basil, which would equal about one to one and a half teaspoons of fresh basil.